b-Rocks2718/JPEB-compiler/README.md

-# My C compiler
+# BCC compiler

 My implementation of of the compiler described in [Writing a C Compiler](https://nostarch.com/writing-c-compiler) by Nora Sandler.
+Targets the JPEB architecture

 ## Usage